 Once the EVSE is installed, using it is very simple.
 Just plug it into your EVs.
 There is no need for on/off switches or any other control to charge your car.
 Check the sidebar about setting up time of use settings in your EV.

 Here are some good quality EVSE manufacturers along with some personal opinion and commentary (Tesla owners, read the sidebar):

-Model S, X and 3 Tesla cars (but not the Roadster, see the Roadster specific page) need a small adapter (J1772) to be able to charge from regular EVSEs.
+Model S, X, 3 and Y Tesla cars (but not the Roadster, see the Roadster specific page) need a small adapter (J1772) to be able to charge from regular EVSEs.
 This adapter is supplied with each new Tesla car and most people keep it in their glove compartment to allow charging from public EVSEs.